 Change can be difficult for anyone, but this is especially true for children.
 Starting a new school is a change that can be particularly stressful and intimidating for kids.
 Whether the change is due to moving to a new town or graduating on to a higher lever school, this can be a time filled with confusion and anxiety.
 Moving is also a busy and stressful time for the entire family, so it’s important to keep in mind that kids moving to a new town now have to adjust to new surroundings, a new home, and a new school, which can compound their fear and anxiety and make it that much more difficult.

 Walk-Through: Regardless of if they are starting at the new school at the beginning of the year or in the middle of the year, find out if you can do a walk-through with your child before they have to start their first day.
-This is a good opportunity for them to see the layout of the school, find classrooms and lockers, and meet teachers and office staff.
+This is a good opportunity for them to see the layout of the school, find classrooms and lockers, and meet teachers and office staff. either in person or remotely.
 Having done this will help alleviate some of the anxiety of the unknown they might be experiencing.

 Stay Positive: By having a positive attitude yourself, you are showing your child that you believe this will be a positive experience for them.
 If you show concern, your child will pick up on that concern and the anxiety will continue to grow.
 Tell them you believe they are going to make a lot of great new friends and enjoy their new school.
 Emphasize that all kids are nervous on the first day, and it is absolutely normal, but they will come through with flying colors!